amlane/todoapp/README.md

 - [x] Test all endpoints on Postman
 - [ ] add middleware to protect end points/db constraints
 - [ ] add middleware to protect routes from having no users
+- [ ] Update README with endpoints table

 ## Next Steps